EdgeFirstAI/documentation/docs/datasets/tutorials/capture.md

 See the imported files by viewing the [dataset gallery](management.md#viewing-datasets).

-For auto-annotating datasets, see [AI Assisted Annotations](annotations.md#ai-assisted-annotation).
-Otherwise, see this [tutorial for performing your own manual annotations](annotations.md#manual-annotation) in EdgeFirst Studio.
+EdgeFirst Studio also supports [import of existing datasets](import.md) and its annotations with various formats.

+For auto-annotating datasets, see the [Automatic Ground Truth Generation (AGTG)](annotations/automatic.md).
+Otherwise, you can perform [manual annotations](annotations/manual.md) which is typically used to correct errors or make some adjustments in the annotations.